typelead/eta-benchmarks/NOTES.md

 - `spectral/mandel` - Generated pixmap is way off the expected output.
 Could be bug in Eta.
 - `spectral/multiplier` - Selector Thunk bug

+- `spectral/simple` - Output *mostly* matches.
+It seems like we need to use `strictfp` to make things consistent.

 - `shootout/k-nucleotide` - StackOverflowError in MemoryManager
 - `shootout/reverse-complement` - Missing eta/bytestring/Utils